transloadit/node-sdk/README.md

 ### Rate limiting & auto retry

 All functions of the client automatically obey all rate limiting imposed by Transloadit (e.g. `RATE_LIMIT_REACHED`).
-It will automatically retry requests **5 times** with auto back-off.
+It will automatically retry requests **5 times** with auto back-off (`maxRetries` option).
 There is no need to write your own wrapper scripts to handle rate limits.

 If you want to retry on other errors, please see the [retry example code](examples/retry.js).